How to Help a Mom Who Has Experienced Loss - Baby Chick

 Grief never ends for a mom who is experiencing loss.
 It does get easier to manage over time, but it never goes away.
 As you carry on with life, as we all must, remember to check in with your friend even after a loss.
 She is still hurting, and sometimes it comes out of nowhere, even years later.
 Don’t be afraid to take a quiet moment to reach out to her and ask her if she needs any support.
 She may feel silly asking for help after a while, but she will still need it.

 Please, please don’t avoid talking about our lost loved ones!
-We want to remember them, and we want others to remember them.
+We want to remember them, and we want others to remember them as well.
 When you stop talking about your loved ones, it makes them feel like people forget they existed.
 And that is another loss.
-Share a fond memory of the lost loved one, or tell your friend you think of them often.
+Share a fond memory of the lost loved one, or let your friend know that you think of them often.
 Say their name — without shame or hesitation.
 Say it so your friend knows they are not forgotten.

 We all experience loss at some point in our lives.
 Some of us may have already suffered a significant loss.
 Others of us are lucky to have avoided it so far.
 But no loss and no grief are the same.
 So please don’t compare your loss to that of a mom who is experiencing loss.
 Allow her to grieve and allow her to share her pain.
 You may think you “know how it feels,” but I promise you don’t, and saying something to that effect will not help her.

-Certain days are harder than others for a grieving person.
-Some of the hardest are anniversaries, holidays, birthdays, and special occasions.
+Certain days are harder for a grieving person than others.
+Some of the most challenging are anniversaries, holidays, birthdays, and other special occasions.
 I fully expected some big holidays to be hard.
 Christmas was a big deal for our family, and although it was difficult, I was surprised to discover that my kids’ birthdays were more challenging for me.
 If you are close enough to your friend to know those special days in her life, try to reach out to her on those days and offer some extra support.
 She will need it.

 Watching a person grieve is an uncomfortable thing to witness.
-As a society, we are not taught how to handle death, dying, and grief well.6 And until you’ve experienced it, grief can be hard to understand truly.
+As a society, we are not taught how to handle death, dying, and grief well.6 And until you’ve experienced it, grief can be hard to truly understand.
 Using these tips and insight, you can help a mom experiencing loss a little better.
-Being that friend that sticks with her while she travels this unknown and probably unexpected journey will mean more to her than you may ever know.
+Being that friend who sticks with her while she travels this unknown and probably unexpected journey will mean more to her than you may ever know.

 Share